mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2014
 ### November
+* Adding a nice new continuous integration diagram.
 * More Django and database resources.
 * Revising development environments page and adding new resources.
 * Adding my new Flask blog post on choose your own adventure presentations